tfpauly/privacy-proxy/draft-pauly-intarea-proxy-config-pvd.md

 }
 ~~~

-The client would learn the URI template of the proxy that supports UDP using {{CONNECTUDP}},
+The client would learn the URI template of the proxy that supports UDP using {{CONNECT-UDP}},
 at "https://proxy.example.org/masque{?target_host,target_port}".

 # Split DNS information for proxies {#split-dns}